Distillery-Dev/site/docs/index.md

 ## What's next?
 There is a lot more that Distillery allows one to do, make sure to read further details to master what's possible here!

+You can use /command-infos in Distillery Discord for a quick summary of some of the controls

 - [Subscriptions](/subscriptions)
 - [Parameters](/parameters)
 - [Other Workflows](/other_workflows)